-1.1 These general terms and conditions (hereinafter “GTC”) of Bediha Peukert (hereinafter “seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “customer”) with the seller with regard to the seller in his online-shop for the goods shown.
-The inclusion of the customer’s own conditions is hereby contradicted, unless otherwise agreed.
+1.1 These general terms and conditions (hereinafter “GTC”) of Bediha Peukert (hereinafter “seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “customer”) concludes with the seller with regard to the seller’s online -Shop completes illustrated goods.
+The inclusion of the customer’s own conditions is hereby contradicted, unless something else has been agreed.

-1.2 A consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that can predominantly neither be attributed to their commercial nor their independent professional activity.
+1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who concludes a legal transaction for purposes that are predominantly neither commercial nor self-employed.

-1.3 An entrepreneur within the meaning of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.
+1.3 Entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or self-employed professional activity.

-2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.
+2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to enable the customer to submit a binding offer.

-2.2 The customer can submit the offer using the online order form integrated in the seller’s online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
-The customer can also submit the offer to the seller by fax, email, post or online contact form.
+2.2 The customer can submit the offer via the online order form integrated in the seller’s online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
+Furthermore, the customer can also submit the offer to the seller by e-mail, fax, online contact form or by post.

-2.6 Before placing a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the representation on the screen is enlarged.
-The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.
+2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that completes the ordering process.

-2.8 Order processing and contact are usually carried out by email and automated order processing.
-The customer must ensure that the e-mail address provided by him for processing the order is correct, so that the e-mails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or third parties commissioned by the seller to process the order can be delivered.
+2.8 Order processing and contact are usually made via email and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct so that the e-mails sent by the seller can be received at this address.
+In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned to process the order can be delivered.

-3.2 Further information on the right of revocation can be found in the seller’s revocation policy.
+3.2 Further information on the right of cancellation can be found in the seller’s cancellation policy.

 4) Prices and terms of payment

-4.1 Unless otherwise stated in the seller’s product description, the prices given are total prices that include statutory sales tax.
-Any additional delivery and shipping costs that may arise are specified separately in the respective product description.
+4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory sales tax.
+Any additional delivery and shipping costs are specified separately in the respective product description.

 4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
-These include, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
-Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.
+These include, for example, costs for money transfers by banks (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+Such costs can also be incurred in relation to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.5 If the payment method “SOFORT” is selected, payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
-In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account activated for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment instruction to “SOFORT”.
+4.5 If you select the “SOFORT” payment method, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
+In order to be able to pay the invoice amount via “SOFORT”, the customer must have an activated online banking account for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment order to “SOFORT”.
 The payment transaction is carried out immediately afterwards by “SOFORT” and the customer’s bank account is debited.
-The customer can call up more information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.
+The customer can access more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.

-4.6 If a payment method offered via the “Stripe” payment service is selected, the payment will be processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter “Stripe”).
+4.6 If you select a payment method offered via the “Stripe” payment service, the payment will be processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter “Stripe”).
 The individual payment methods offered via Stripe are communicated to the customer in the seller’s online shop.
 To process payments, Stripe can use other payment services for which special payment conditions may apply, to which the customer may be informed separately.
 Further information about Stripe is available online at https://stripe.com/de.